NSW Rural Doctors Network (RDN) workforce data is recognised in the health sector for its high quality, integrity, relevance and longevity.

 In 2017, publication of the MDS ceased and RDN secured long-term workforce planning contracts from the Australian Government, which include the development of a Primary Healthcare Workforce Needs Assessment.

-RDN used the data collected through the GP Workforce Survey and Practice Manager Survey in 2017 to underpin the first phase of the Needs Assessment and provide a baseline to build upon for long-term rural Primary Healthcare Workforce planning.
+RDN used the data collected through the GP Workforce Survey and Practice Manager Surveys in 2017 to underpin the first phase of the Needs Assessment and provide a baseline to build upon for long-term rural Primary Healthcare Workforce planning.

 This year, to gain greater insight into the wellbeing, capability, accessibility to allied health, and needs of the rural GP workforce, we will expand the process of collecting data by updating questions in all RDN surveys and delivering all surveys via a secure online survey platform.